Aircraft in fiction: V-22 Osprey

+W

 Waco 10

-At least seven Waco 10 biplanes were employed in the production of the 1928 film Lilac Time, a romantic drama about a British pilot in the Royal Flying Corps in WW1.
-The film was directed by George Fitzmaurice and starred Gary Cooper (being a silent film, Cooper did not have to fake a British accent).
+At least seven Waco 10 biplanes were employed in the production of the 1928 silent film Lilac Time, a romantic drama about a British pilot in the Royal Flying Corps in WW1.
+The film was directed by George Fitzmaurice and starred Gary Cooper.
 Wacos played the role of generic RFC planes and three were deliberately crashed during filming of the aerial combat scenes.
 Dick Grace, only just recovered from injuries he sustained while working on the film Wings the previous year, was the stunt pilot for two of the crash-landing scenes.

 Wallis Autogyro

-Developed in the 1960s by former RAF Wing Commander Ken Wallis, the Wallis WA-116 Agile was an improved, more stable autogyro design.
+The Wallis WA-116 Agile was an autogyro offering improved stability over previous designs.
+It was developed in the 1960s by Ken Wallis, a former Wing Commander of the RAF.
 Following a prototype, five WA-116s were built by Beagle Aircraft at Shoreham, three of which were for evaluation by the British Army Air Corps.
-In 1966, one of the Beagle-built WA-116s, registered G-ARZB, was modified for use in the 1967 James Bond film You Only Live Twice, dubbed "Little Nellie" and flown by Wallis, doubling for Sean Connery's 007.
+In 1966, one of the Beagle-built WA-116s, registered G-ARZB, was modified for use in the 1967 James Bond film You Only Live Twice.
+The WA-116 was dubbed "Little Nellie" and was flown by Ken Wallis, who was doubling for Sean Connery's James Bond.

 Wright Flyer

-The Wright brothers' Wright Flyer is featured in the Season Seven episode of The Simpsons "Sideshow Bob's Last Gleaming".
-In the episode, first aired 26 November 1995, Sideshow Bob steals the Flyer, which is on loan from the Smithsonian Institution, while it is on display at an airshow.
-He then flies it into a shack from which Krusty the Clown is making a television broadcast to put Krusty off the air; however, instead of demolishing the building the frail Flyer merely bounces off the wall undamaged.
+The Wright brothers' Wright Flyer is featured in the seventh season episode of The Simpsons "Sideshow Bob's Last Gleaming".
+In the episode, first aired 26 November 1995, Sideshow Bob steals the Flyer while it is on display at an airshow.
+While Krusty the Clown is making a television broadcast from a shack, Sideshow Bob flies into the side of the building in an attempt to stop the broadcast.
+Instead of demolishing the building, the frail Flyer merely bounces off the wall undamaged.